dotnet/docs-maui/docs/user-interface/graphics/paint/image.md

 ---
 title: "Paint images"
-description: "The .NET MAUI graphics library includes an ImagePaint class, that paints a graphical object with an image." ms.date: 07/22/2021
+description: ".NET MAUI graphics includes an ImagePaint class, that paints a graphical object with an image." ms.date: 07/22/2021
 ---